 For ITS projects, the CM's primary responsibilities are the construction administration and management, while ensuring the improvement is constructed in accordance with the contract requirements.
-For ITS projects the CM's role requires coordination between the Contractor and Illinois Tollway staff to successfully deploy and integrate new equipment.
+For ITS projects the CM's role requires coordination between the Contractor and

+Illinois Tollway staff to successfully deploy and integrate new equipment.
 The CM is the Illinois Tollway's agent in the field to confirm that devices are properly installed, test procedures are followed, and that all equipment conforms to the test parameters along each step of the deployment.
 Where equipment fails to satisfy the test parameters, the CM must work with the Contractor to reconcile the point of failure.

-1.3.2 Illinois Tollway Personnel and Support Staff
+1.5.2 Illinois Tollway Personnel and Support Staff

-During both design and construction, the DSE and CM should consider the Illinois Tollway Traffic Operations Unit to be the customer.
-The Traffic Operations Unit is managed by the Traffic Operations Manager and includes the Illinois Tollway's Traffic Operation Center and its staff.
-The Traffic Operations Unit shall define project requirements, provide direction, and make final decisions about the project.
-Coordination with the Traffic Operations Unit throughout the project design and construction is critical to ensuring that constructed ITS elements are fully integrated into operations.
+During both design and construction, the DSE and CM should consider the Illinois Tollway ITS Unit to be the customer.
+The ITS Unit is managed by the ITS Manager who is the liaison with the Illinois Tollway's Traffic Operation Center and its staff.
+The ITS Unit shall define project requirements, provide direction, and make final decisions about the project.
+Coordination with the Traffic Operations Unit throughout the project design and construction is under the responsibility of the ITS Manager to ensuring that constructed ITS elements are fully integrated into operations.

 The Illinois Tollway Project Manager has numerous responsibilities beginning at project conception and ending with the completion of construction.
-All coordination shall be though the Illinois Tollway Project Manager.
+All coordination shall be though the Illinois Tollway Project Manager or at their discretion.